-Students majoring in theatre engage in both the scholarship and practice of theatre and its various disciplines.
+Students majoring in Theatre engage in both the scholarship and practice of theatre and its various disciplines.
 Courses in acting, directing, stagecraft, design, history, playwriting and administration offer students a broad depth of study firmly rooted in the liberal arts tradition.
 A variety of department productions provide students ongoing opportunities to apply their knowledge in public venues.
-Oglethorpe's unique relationship with Georgia Shakespeare, a professional theatre company in residence, also provides students with performance opportunities and professionally oriented internships unparalleled in the region.
+Oglethorpe's unique relationship with professional theatre companies in residence provides students with performance opportunities and professionally oriented internships unparalleled in the region.

-A theatre minor serves as an appropriate complement to a variety of majors in communications and the humanities.
+A Theatre minor serves as an appropriate complement to a variety of majors in communications and the humanities.